davinaleong/fem-pricing-component-with-toggle/README.md

-# Base Apparel Coming Soon Page
+# Pricing Component with Toggle

 Another simple challenge from Frontend Mentor.